digital-thoreau/commentpress-thoreau/README.md

 # CommentPress Thoreau Theme

-A WordPress child theme of the "CommentPress Flat" theme for CommentPress-enabled sub-sites on the [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).
+A WordPress child theme of the "CommentPress Flat" theme for CommentPress-enabled sub-sites on [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).

 ## Description

-This repo holds the code for the WordPress child theme of the "CommentPress Flat" theme for CommentPress-enabled sub-sites on the [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).
+This repo holds the code for the WordPress child theme of the "CommentPress Flat" theme for CommentPress-enabled sub-sites on [the "Readers' Thoreau" website](https://commons.digitalthoreau.org/).

 ## Installation